 Popular songs: Romeo Naam Mera Chori Hain Kaam Mera, Aisi Deewangi Dekhi Nahi Kahi, Koi Na Koi Chahiye Pyar Karne Wala, Nayak Nahin Khalnayak Hoon Main, Ae Mere Humsafar, Kitabein Bahut Si, Chupana Bhi Nahin Aata

 Baba Sehgal: He rocked the singing scene with his rap.
 There was a time in the 90s when all music channels used to play his songs repeatedly in a day.
-His popularity even landed him a leading role in a film Miss 420 (1998).
+His popularity even landed him a leading role in the film Miss 420 (1998).

 Popular songs: Thanda Thanda Paani and Dil Dhadke (album 'Thanda Thanda Pani'), Manjula (album Dr Dhingra)

 Sadhana Sargam: The National Award-winning singer has been more popular down south in recent years.
 At her peak in Bollywood, she was among the most sought after female playbacks.